Geometry-Inspired Top-k Adversarial Perturbations: Related Work

-Initially found in \cite{szegedy2013intriguing}, adversarial examples have gained significant attention.
-Goodfellow et.al \cite{goodfellow2014explaining} first proposed a single-step way of constructing adversarial perturbations, and its iterative extension was proposed in \cite{kurakin2016adversarial}.
-DeepFool \cite{moosavi2016deepfool} is an efficient geometric approach of finding very small adversarial perturbations.
-After it was shown in \cite{moosavi2017universal} that, using DeepFool, it is possible to construct UAPs, several other methods were proposed \cite{khrulkov2018art,tsuzuku2019structural,mopuri2017fast,mopuri2018generalizable,hayes2018learning}.
-In \cite{mopuri2017fast,mopuri2018generalizable}, it was proposed to craft data-free UAPs, using different objectives.
-In \cite{khrulkov2018art}, it was proposed to use $(p,q)-$singular vectors to craft UAPs with a few data samples.
-In \cite{tsuzuku2019structural}, it was proposed to attack images with UAPs in a black-box manner, using Fourier basis.
-In \cite{hayes2018learning}, generative models were used to construct UAPs.
-UAPs is not the problem in the image classification task only and were generalized to semantic segmentation \cite{hendrik2017universal}, text classification \cite{behjati2019universal}, speech recognition \cite{neekhara2019universal} and audio classification \cite{abdoli2019universal}.
+Our work studies the robustness of Top-$k$ classification.
 Recently, Jia et al. \cite{jia2019certified} provided tight bounds of certified robustness for a Top-$k$ adversarial perturbation in $\ell_2$ norm, however existing adversarial perturbations are mostly concerned only with Top-$1$ prediction.
 In \cite{zhang2019adversarial} ordered Top-$k$ attack was suggested, however, their method relies on C\&W attack \cite{carlini2017towards}, which is not an efficient way of constructing adversarial perturbation, as requires a lot of time.
-To the best of our knowledge, no prior method of efficient constructing Top-$k$ adversarial examples and Top-$k$ UAPs was proposed.